Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

 She’s right.
-Relying on a word processor’s grammar and spell will earn you a one-way ticket to that recruiter's hall of bad resume examples.
-The same goes for online tools, such as Hemmingway or Grammarly.
+Relying on a word processor’s grammar and spell may earn you a one-way ticket to that recruiter's hall of bad resume examples.
+The same goes for online tools, such as Hemingway or Grammarly.
 While both are helpful, they’re not fool-proof.
 Have someone else go over your resume, or read it out loud to detect potential errors.

 One way to make sure you've got a good resume is to use a template.
 Here's a tutorial to help you learn how to customize a resume template in Microsoft Word:

 “It’s rare for recruiters to read a resume cover to cover if they can’t find at least one glowing accomplishment related to the job vacancy”, says Jason Carney, HR Director for WorkSmart Systems.

 A good resume isn’t padded with too many details that make it hard for recruiters to qualify you as a candidate.
 Remove irrelevant or outdated details about your career.